Prescriptions

 prescription

 Please make sure you are not due for a medication review before requesting your repeat medications.
-If you are, please contact reception to arrange an appointment with the pharmacist, doctor or nurse before proceeding with your medication request.
+If you are, please contact reception to arrange an appointment with the doctor or nurse before proceeding with your medication request.

 We require three full working days to process a repeat prescription request, this includes private prescriptions.
 It is not always possible to issue an emergency supply of medication at short notice.